corrode/corrode.github.io/content/blog/hardening-rust/index.md

 - And if a `malloc` fails, [it aborts the process](https://news.ycombinator.com/item?id=11369457).
 If that's a problem, you need to proactively check for allocation sizes before allocating or avoid heap allocations altogether.

 These failures are fundamentally different from ordinary panics in that they cannot be caught or recovered from.
-In order to handle them gracefully, you need to know how exactly your program will run and where, and design accordingly.
+To handle them gracefully, you need to know exactly how and where your program will run, and design accordingly.
 For example, in the case of `malloc`, avoid unbounded user input that could lead to excessive allocations.

 ### Thread-Level vs. Process-Level Failures